Snowy owl: Irruptive range

 Large winter irruptions at temperate latitudes are thought to be due to good breeding conditions resulting in more juvenile migrants.
 These result in irruptions occurring further south than the typical snowy owl range in some years.
-They have been reported, as well as in all northerly states in the contiguous states, as far south as the Georgia, Kentucky, South Carolina, nearly all the Gulf Coast of the United States, Colorado, Nevada, Texas, Utah, California and even Hawaii.
+They have been reported, as well as in all northerly states in the contiguous states, as far south as Georgia, Kentucky, South Carolina, nearly all the Gulf Coast of the United States, Colorado, Nevada, Texas, Utah, California and even Hawaii.
 In January 2009, a snowy owl appeared in Spring Hill, Tennessee, the first reported sighting in the state since 1987.
 Also notable is the mass southern migration in the winter of 2011/2012, when thousands of snowy owls were spotted in various locations across the United States.
 This was then followed by an even larger mass southern migration in 2013/2014 with the first snowy owls seen in Florida for decades.
 The nature of irruptions is less well-documented in Eurasia, in part due to the paucity of this owl in the European side, but accidental occurrence, presumably during irruptions, has been described in the Mediterranean area, France, Crimea, the Caspian part of Iran, Kazakhstan, northern Pakistan, northwestern India, Korea and Japan.
 Stragglers may too turn up as far south as the Azores and Bermuda.